-Moving onto the NZMCA camp at the Trotting Track (#7172) (apologies for quality of photos) we arrived around 1pm to discover the camp almost full, we did however manage to squeeze into a spot on the side of the driveway.
-Later on that afternoon and late into the evening vans arrived without space available, driving off who knows where?
+Moving onto the NZMCA camp at the Trotting Track (#7172) (apologies for quality of photos) we arrived around 1pm to discover the camp almost full, we did, however, manage to squeeze into a spot on the side of the driveway.
+Later on that afternoon and late into the evening, vans arrived without space available, driving off who knows where?

-As has become our custom once settled in it’s out with the bikes to explore.
-Setting off back towards the headland at South Bay what I thought was a cycle way turned out to be a walkway, however not to be deterred we pushed the bikes up the narrow pathway to the top so as not to run over any unsuspecting person coming down the hill.
-Once at the top however it was back on the bikes for what was quite a pleasant ride.
-Reaching the end of the path there was a very steep path leading back to the road on the otherside of the hill again we dismounted until at the bottom.
+As has become our custom once settled in, it’s out with the bikes to explore.
+Setting off back towards the headland at South Bay what I thought was a cycleway turned out to be a walkway, however not to be deterred we pushed the bikes up the narrow pathway to the top so as not to run over any unsuspecting person coming down the hill.
+Once at the top, however, it was back on the bikes for what was quite a pleasant ride.
+Reaching the end of the path, there was a very steep path leading back to the road on the other side of the hill again we dismounted until at the bottom.

 Surprise surprise more spinach and this time we actually picked some to have with dinner one night.

 We stopped in Cheviot at the local library to download an email that needed to be signed and scanned back to someone.
-The lady there went out of her way to be helpful and if you need a local library you could not go past the one in Cheviot.
-She also pointed us in the direction of Gore Bay as a must do somewhere we probably would have bypassed had we not be told to go.
+The lady there went out of her way to be helpful, and if you need a local library, you could not go past the one in Cheviot.
+She also pointed us in the direction of Gore Bay as a must-do somewhere we probably would have bypassed had we not be told to go.

 We found this fabulous motor camp at Gore Bay right next to a stony/sandy beach a place well worth spending the night.
-So once set up it was again out with the E Bikes for a bit of an explore.
+So once set up it was again out with the E-Bikes for a bit of an explore.

-A couple of years ago when I was in Christchurch I was taken to a restaurant in Sumner right on the beach called Beach so we headed there for lunch both having fish and chips that we rated 5 out of 5 great food, great service, great place highly recommended.
+A couple of years ago when I was in Christchurch I was taken to a restaurant in Sumner right on the beach called Beach so we headed there for lunch both having fish and chips that we rated 5 out of 5 great food, excellent service, great place highly recommended.